resema/cheatsheets/cpsa-f.md

 - systems often remains in use for several years.

 ---
 ## 1.8.
-Explicit statement versus implicit assumptions
+Explicit statement versus implicit assumptions (R1)

+> Software architects:
+> - excplicitly present assumptions or prerequisites
+> - avoid implicit assumptions
+> - know that implicit assumptions can lead to potential misunderstandings
+> - formulate without doubting

 *Very often things go wrong due to different people having different implicit assumptions about something.
 Software architects should be explicit in their decisions.*